 North of Basseterre, where the cruise terminal is located, there are mostly rural towns, with dilapidated buildings, local establishments, and bumpy, narrow roads.
 But in the south, the terrain is flatter, the roads are newer, wider, and much more even.
 There are many larger hillside houses and of course, there is the gargantuan beachside Marriott Resort and Royal Golf Club.
 It is clear that money has flowed more so to one end than the other.

-We hired a car and did a full loop around the island starting and ending in Basseterre.
+I visited on a cruise, so we only had one day to explore, so we hired a car and did a full loop around the island starting and ending in Basseterre.
 The rental car was great to have, but I don’t think a full lap is necessary as there is not a lot to see once you get past the main sites on the west coast.
+In my opinion, this is the best way to spend a day on St Kitts off a cruise ship.

 It takes around an hour and a half to do a full lap of the island without stops and if you don’t feel the need to see every bit of the road just to “say that you did it”, this is time you could be spending enjoying the weather on a beach instead of in a car wondering where else you could be stopping.